 The police came, and Nixon said “Kim’s people were straight up lying to police,” who were reluctant to file a report … perhaps, she suggested, because Daniels was the preferred candidate of the Fraternal Order of Police.

 Nixon wanted to document the harassment because of Daniels’ pattern of erratic behavior, and because of the attempted intimidation in this situation, where Daniels’ crew was “three cars deep,” with two tall white guys and up to 10 people at the height of the situation.

 Jean-Bart’s campaign has tried to run its own race, but “today we had to focus on Kim,” a candidate who Nixon said plays by her own rules, including fronting her campaign $65,000 of unaccountable money and creating campaign ads that also promote federal candidate Corrine Brown and local school board candidate Bradford Hall, as a co-branded ticket with only Daniels’ disclaimer.

 Daniels had anomalies in her most recent campaign for Jacksonville’s city council, including using campaign funds for personal expenses; specifically, the promotion of her book, “The Demon Dictionary,” and recording two max donations from the Fraternal Order of Police.

 We have reached out to Daniels for her side of the story.
-She didn’t respond, but did go to Facebook, claiming this was “misleading and false information about my campaign.”
+She didn’t respond, but took to Facebook, claiming “misleading and false information about my campaign.”